 The Balances of Deceit - Hosea 12:1 – 12:14 (commentary)

-Before developing the themes of guilt and judgement (12:9-13:16), Hosea reminds Israel of its unfaithfulness (vv.1-2), and of its need to repent (vv.
+Before developing the themes of guilt and judgement (12:9-13:16), Hosea reminded Israel of its unfaithfulness (vv.1-2), and of its need to repent (vv.
 5-6).
-In doing so he draws a lesson from the life of Jacob (vv.
-3-4).
-Much like the people of our day the people of Hosea’s …
+In doing so he drew a lesson from the ...

 When Preaching Trumps Praying - Jeremiah 7:16 – 7:20 (commentary)

 God’s admonition to Jeremiah, “Do not pray for this people,” is the result of serious rebellion on their part (v.
 16).
 They are seen worshiping false gods and making sacrifices to them.
 God commanded that prayer cease, but that preaching continue.
-If you read th …
+If you read through …

 It is Dangerous to Take Sides Against God’s Man - Jeremiah 29:15 – 29:32 (commentary)

 The people disbelieved Jeremiah’s message because it contradicted the message of the false Jewish prophets in Babylon (vv.
 15-19).
 Evidently these prophets were proclaiming the safety of Jerusalem and the swift return of those in captivity.
-Jeremiah shattered their optim …
+Jeremiah shattered their optimist …